 There has never been a better time to STOP and simply look up…

-Next time you are staying with us at any of our holiday properties across North Yorkshire, admire the heavenly panoramas of a starry night in all of its glory.
+Throughout the year, during your stay with us at any of our holiday properties across North Yorkshire, admire the heavenly panoramas of a starry night in all of its glory.
 Learn, discover and fall in love with the dark skies, in the same way as our ancestors did, without the orange glow of street lights and neon signs.

 North Yorkshire is the perfect location for stargazing due to the clear night skies, creating stars to become more visible and we have plenty of properties with large glass windows and private gardens with hot tubs to relax in whilst pointing at the night sky.